Dehomag: Holocaust

 Tabulating machine D11, the first universal numerical tabulating machine.
 Such machines were used by the Nazi German administration in organizing documents related to the Holocaust.

 As an IBM subsidiary, Dehomag became the main provider of computing expertise and equipment in Nazi Germany.
 Dehomag gave the German government the means for two official censuses of the population after 1933 and for searching its data.
 The government of Nazi Germany used the tabulating machines that Dehomag received before violent events like Kristallnacht for tracing Jews and dissidents.
 It enabled them to search databases rapidly and efficiently, and the methods were used throughout occupied Europe by the Gestapo and others to locate and arrest its victims, contributing to the Holocaust.

 Dehomag leased and maintained the German government's punched card machines.
 Before World War II, Dehomag's general manager for Germany, Hermann Rottke, reported directly to IBM President Thomas J. Watson in New York.
 It was legal for companies in the United States to conduct business with Germany directly until the country entered the war in December 1941.
 Watson had received the Order of the German Eagle medal at the Berlin ICC meeting in 1937, but after Nazis' pogroms against Jews started in 1938 Watson wanted to distance himself and IBM from Germans but was convinced not to do so by United States Secretary of State Cordell Hull and gave up on the idea until spring of 1940.

-IBM New York established a special subsidiary in the occupied General Government territory, Watson Business Machines, to deal with railway traffic there during the Holocaust in Poland.
+IBM New York established a special subsidiary in the occupied General Government territory, Watson Business Machines, to deal with railway traffic there during the Holocaust in Nazi occupied Poland.
 The German Transport Ministry used IBM machines under the New York-controlled subsidiary in Warsaw, not the German subsidiary.
 Watson Business Machines operated a punch card printing shop near the Warsaw Ghetto.
 The punch cards bore the indicia of the German subsidiary Dehomag.

 Leon Krzemieniecki, the last surviving person involved in the administration of the rail transportation to Auschwitz and Treblinka, stated he knew the punched card machines were not German machines, because the labels were in English.
 Income from the machines leased in General Government was sent through Geneva to IBM in New York.